 Beatrice Chebet: Her compatriot became the first woman to run 5,000 metres in under 14 minutes, a landmark set in 2025.

-The circuit: They compete on the Diamond League, athletics’ elite global series that runs from June to September.
+The circuit: They compete on the Diamond League, athletics’ elite global series that runs from mid-May to early September.

 The 2026 chase: Both are targeting more records this year, with Kipyegon still pursuing the fabled four-minute mile.